Get Budget Forklifts Now. Call Us Today! 708-358-6555

 Space Optimization and Maneuverability

-The heavy battery inside an electric lift acts as a natural counterweight.
-Because engineers do not have to fit a bulky internal combustion engine and fuel tank onto the frame, these machines are generally more compact.
-They feature a much tighter turning radius, allowing your operators to navigate narrow aisles safely.
-This means you can place your racking closer together and store more inventory in the exact same warehouse footprint.
+Electric forklifts turn tighter because the heavy battery doubles as the counterweight.
+Without a bulky engine and fuel tank on the frame, the machine stays compact and the turning radius shrinks.
+That lets your operators navigate narrow aisles safely, which means you can place your racking closer together and store more inventory in the exact same warehouse footprint.

 Outdoor and Heavy-Duty Muscle: Why Propane Excels